thaddeusrhatcher/jirate/README.md

 1. Execute `go build`, this will create the `jirate` executable file.
 2. Execute `sudo mv jirate /usr/local/bin` to make it globally executable.

+Alternatively, run `make build-complete` from the Makefile which just bundles these two commands together.

 ## Usage

 The following are the current commands supported.